Why I Love Tranmere Rovers

 At the most basic level, I love Tranmere because I had no choice in the matter.
 I was born with Rovers in my blood.
 My dad is a lifelong Tranmere fan, and the same fate was passed down to me as I lay in the cradle.
-Pretty much everything in life is optional, but only in exceptional circumstances can you change footballing allegiances.
+Pretty much everything in life is optional, but only in exceptional circumstances can you change football allegiances.

-While mirroring life in some aspects, football fandom has a few redeeming features that make it so addictive.
+While mirroring life in some respects, football fandom has a few redeeming features that make it so addictive.
 For example, even in the face of abject failure, a new opportunity will arise every August.
 Hope will spring eternal and a new chapter will be written.

 In this regard, whole eras of my life have been defined by Tranmere.
 My childhood is represented by Steve Yates steaming in to crash home a header.
 My adolescence is defined by Ian Goodison scoring a crucially important goal and wheeling away to kiss the sacred badge.
 My adulthood is thus far synonymous with the agony of Boreham Wood winning at Prenton Park.
 From collecting autographs as a kid to hurling yourself down three rows of seats in a drunken goal celebration at Wrexham, the process is smooth and inexorable.
-If Tranmere is in your blood, there’s very little you can do to stop the evolution.
+If Tranmere is in your blood, there is very little you can do to stop the evolution.
 More to the point, why would you want to?

 There was something intoxicating about the big crowd, something aspirational that made me wander outside and play in the street.
 I kicked a ball into the hedges repeatedly, re-enacting the game and waiting for my dad to return.
 When he did, I asked about one day attending a match.
 A few months later, that thankfully happened, and life was never the same again.

-Over the subsequent fifteen years, I’ve witnessed more last-minute capitulations than is healthy for the soul.
-I’ve travelled to all four corners of the country in support, often without reward.
+Over the subsequent 15 years, I have witnessed more last-minute capitulations than is healthy for the soul.
+I have travelled to all four corners of the country in support, often without reward.
 Why?
-Because it’s who I am.
-There’s a direct lineage to those first childhood memories, and attending games in the present day keeps them alive in some small way.
+Because it is who I am.
+There is a direct link to those first childhood memories, and attending games in the present day keeps them alive in some small way.

-It’s all linked together.
+It is all linked together.

 In this age of splintered society, with people finding new ways to disagree across political, religious and economical lines, the lower league football ground is one last bastion of unity.
-It’s the one place where people of all backgrounds and vocations assemble in a shared love, a common interest.
+It is the one place where people of all backgrounds and vocations assemble in a shared love and a common interest.
 You could be a banker or a supermarket stacker, a lawyer or a decorator.
-On a Saturday and the occasional Tuesday, it doesn’t matter.
+On a Saturday and the occasional Tuesday, it does not matter.
 All of that is put to one side for a few hours of blissful cohesion, with people coalescing to share an experience and a feeling.
-Where else is that possible any more?
+Where else is that possible anymore?
 Book club?

 It can be argued that most, if not all, football clubs offer these things, only in different doses and at unreliable times.
 So what makes Tranmere so special?
 What distinguishes it from the pack?
-Well, for me, the history of our club is incredibly unique, and its future is filled with enormous potential.
+Well, for me, the history of our club is unique, and its future is filled with enormous potential.
 Just one look at the majestic Kop informs of our stature and our opportunity to grow.
-We shouldn’t be where we are.
+We should not be where we are.
 Everyone knows that.

-Sure, there have been down years and dark periods, but that’s life.
+Sure, there have been down years and dark periods, but that is life.
 I can still marvel at that gorgeous white kit, largely unspoiled in this age of ubiquitous commerce.
 I can still worship the hallowed badge and respect its meaning.
 I can still dream about the stadium being full one day, and about my humble football club competing again with the elite of English football.

 The Rovers force me to do things that are otherwise incongruous in daily life, such as praying or googling possible transport routes to Maidstone United.
-That’s somewhat exhilarating, and it has a way of reminding you about mortality.
+That is somewhat exhilarating, and it has a way of reminding you about mortality.
 Still to this day, I cannot watch Tranmere defend a one-goal lead with five minutes remaining without expecting a fiery apocalypse to engulf us all at any moment.
 That keeps you on edge.
 That keeps you invigorated.
 That keeps you breathing.

-In waiting rooms and on trains, normal people worry about what to have for tea or what to buy as a wedding gift for that person they don’t really like.
-Meanwhile, I’m contemplating to the point of perspiration how we can obtain three points against the mighty footballers of North Ferriby village, even though I have exactly zero control over the match.
+In waiting rooms and on trains, normal people worry about what to have for tea or what to buy as a wedding gift for that person they do not really like.
+Meanwhile, I’m contemplating to the point of perspiration how we can obtain three points against the mighty footballers of North Ferriby village, even though I have exactly zero control over the forthcoming match.